Capacities associated with scalar signed Riesz kernels, and analytic capacity: Miscellaneous related results

 \section{Miscellaneous related results}

 As we have seen in the previous sections, the fact that the Cauchy kernel is complex is not as relevant as the fact that it is odd and has homogeneity~$-1$.
-Indeed, Theorem~\ref{primer} shows that one recovers the theory of analytic capacity by replacing the Cauchy kernel $1/z$ by any of the real kernels $\operatorname{Re}(1/z)$ or $\operatorname{Im}(1/z)$ and adding appropriate growth conditions on the admissible distributions.
+Indeed, in the plane, \eqref{mark} shows that one recovers the theory of analytic capacity by replacing the Cauchy kernel $1/z$ by any of the real kernels $\operatorname{Re}(1/z)$ or $\operatorname{Im}(1/z)$.
+In $\Rn$, $n\ge 3$, the Theorem shows that an analogue of \eqref{mark} holds in higher dimensions adding appropriate growth conditions on the admissible distributions.